Qualifying interest in possession trusts ― IHT treatment

 1. on the death of the beneficiary with the interest in possession

-2. on the death of the beneficiary within seven years after a transfer or lifetime termination of his interest
+2. on the death of the beneficiary within seven years after a transfer or lifetime termination of their interest

 3. on the transfer or conversion of the interest to a non-qualifying or discretionary interest during the beneficiary’s lifetime.